Tejaswireddyallam/GDPFall2024-Group2/README.md

 We have reviewed our functional requirements list again with client to analyze the non-functional requirements for our project. <hr>

 10/02/2024 -<br>
+worked on creation of usecases(Iteration-2) wiki  page and noted few updates which we need to change  in usecases